-Title to any item of property valued at \$10,000 or less that is acquired by the Seller pursuant to a this contract or Project Agreement shall vest with the Seller upon acquisition with no further obligation of the Parties unless otherwise determined by the Buyer.
-Should any item of property with an acquisition value greater than \$10,000 be required, the Buyer, at the request of the Seller and on its behalf, shall obtain prior written approval from the Government, if the selected EWP or project did not specifically identify the proposed acquisition in the cost proposal.
-Upon written approval of the Government, title to this property also shall vest in the Seller upon acquisition.
+No significant items of property are expected to be acquired under this agreement by Buyer or Seller.
+Title to any item of property valued at \$10,000 or less, or property with an acquisition value greater than \$10,000 that was included in the final cost proposal selected by the Government, that is acquired by the Seller pursuant to this contract or Project Agreement shall vest with the Seller upon acquisition with no further obligation of the Parties unless otherwise stated in the Contract, or otherwise determined by the Buyer.
+Should any item of property with an acquisition value greater than \$10,000 be required after the final cost proposal, the Buyer, at the request of the Seller and on its behalf, shall obtain prior written approval from the Government, if the final cost proposal did not specifically identify the proposed acquisition in the cost proposal.
+Upon written approval of the Government (obtained through Buyer), title to this property also shall vest in the Seller upon acquisition, unless otherwise stated in the Contract.
 The Seller shall be responsible for the maintenance, repair, protection and preservation of all such property at its own expense.
 Property acquired pursuant to this clause shall not be considered as in exchange for services in performance of the Project, but shall be considered a Government contribution to the Project.